tdex-network/whitepaper/TDEXWP_V1.md

 #### 3.3.1 Software Development Kits: TDEX&#39;s Open-Source Contribution for LiFi

-Apart from the default UI, the protocl also enables users to deploy their custom client using TDEX&#39;s software development kits (SDK).
+Apart from the default UI, the protocol also enables users to deploy their custom client using TDEX&#39;s software development kits (SDK).
 In the initial phase, this can be done using [JavaScript](https://docs.tdex.network/tdex-sdk.html), but in the future, TDEX will have SDKs for Python, Go, and Rust.
 On the other hand, in the initial phase, traders interact with Providers using the [Command Line Interface](https://docs.tdex.network/tdex-cli.html#install) (CLI), until the future plan for a decentralised, mobile application comes to fruition.

 Essentially, these SDKs represent TDEX&#39;s contributions to the network&#39;s open-source capabilities, primarily by empowering developers versed in bitcoin API implementation and other similar functionalities.
 In this regard, the broader vision is to drive innovations within the Liquid ecosystem, especially with the aim of strengthening liquidity generation on the network.